-Ever want someone to just listen to you and not give advise?
+Ever want someone to just listen to you and not give advice?

 Being heard makes you feel strong.
 Like you can finally hear your own thoughts, and make better sense of what you want your attitude to be, or understand what you must do next.

 Once in a while you want to tell someone what’s tugging at you deep within and be fully heard, right?
-Not given advise.
+Not given advice.

 Time and space for being heard is a priceless gift from others.
 True listening is key to being a safe person.

 You need a safe place to tell your story.

 You like being around safe people.